How to Calculate Full Truckload Freight Shipping Costs

 Destination

 Getting good rates is easier when trucks are moving in and out of areas where loads are easy to secure.
-This is known as backhaul availability, and it makes it easier for the carrier and the driver to make money.
+This is known as backload availability, and it makes it easier for the carrier and the driver to make money.

 Accessorial Charges